jag-k/pydantic-settings-export/README.md

 1. Bug fixes
 2. Features from Roadmap:
-    - Issues with closest milestone.
+    - Issues with the closest milestone,
-    - General milestone issues.
+    - General milestones' issues.
     - Issues labeled `bug` or `feature request`.
     - Features listed in this README.
 3. New feature proposals